RPGroup-PBoC/mscl_survival/doc/section_4_discussion.md

 rate of osmotic down shock are important factors in determining cell survival [@bialecka-fornal2015].
 In this work, we show that this finding holds true for a single species of mechanosensitive channel, even at high levels of expression.
-One would näively expect that this rate-dependent effect would disappear once a certain threshold of channels had been met.
-Our experiments, however, show that even at nearly 1000 channels per cell the predicted survival curves for a slow ($< 1.0$ Hz) and fast($\geq 1.0$ Hz) are shifted relative to each other with the fast shock predicting lower rates of survival.
+One might naïvely expect that this rate-dependent effect would disappear once a certain threshold of channels had been met.
+Our experiments, however, show that even at nearly 1000 channels per cell the predicted survival curves for a slow ($< 1.0$ Hz) and fast ($\geq 1.0$ Hz) are shifted relative to each other with the fast shock predicting lower rates of survival.
 This suggests either we have not reached this threshold in our experiments or there is more to understand about the relationship between abundance, channel species, and the shock rate.

-&nbsp;&nbsp;&nbsp;&nbsp;A sizable suite of experimental and theoretical treatment suggests that only a few copies of MscL or MscS should be necessary for 100% protection given our knowledge of the conductance and the maximal water flux through the channel in its open state [@louhivuori2010; @booth2014].
+&nbsp;&nbsp;&nbsp;&nbsp;A sizable suite of experimental and theoretical treatments suggests that only a few copies of MscL or MscS should be necessary for 100% protection given our knowledge of the conductance and the maximal water flux through the channel in its open state [@louhivuori2010; @booth2014].
 However, recent proteomic studies have revealed average MscL copy numbers to be in the